-The CZI Neurodegeneration Challenge Network brings together experimental scientists from diverse research fields, along with computational biologists and physicians, to understand the fundamental biology of neurodegenerative disorders.
-Their shared aim is to develop new strategies for the treatment and prevention of neurodegenerative diseases.
+The CZI Neurodegeneration Challenge Network (NDCN) brings together experimental scientists from diverse research fields, along with computational biologists and physicians, to understand the fundamental biology of neurodegenerative disorders.
+Their shared aim is to develop new strategies for the treatment and prevention of neurodegenerative disease.